 Choosing A Lens for Your Camera

 When choosing a lens, a beginner needs to focus first on the focal length.
-The tasks is to find which wide-angle, normal or zoom lenses can be used for photography, and are well known & reliable.
+The task is to find which wide-angle, standard, or zoom lenses can be used for photography and are well known & reliable.
 Bellow table can help you to choose the lens type for your photographic requirements.

 |Focal Length||Lens||Goals of Photography||Vision Angle|